wgoldie/syllog/README.md

 3. Load model into probabilistic programming library and perform inference

 The final step can be performed manually, using hand-coded factor definitions;
-or in a single shot, using a library of predefined, named factors.
+or in a single shot, using a library of predefined, named factor functions.

 ![](icecream.png)